Archery Blog Updates

 No. Only full-time enrolled students may compete for KHSAA awards.
 It is at the discretion of the KY NASP competition rules as to other students competing.

-Based on the results of school surveys of interest, the Association will work on a case by case basis with member schools that enroll only one gender to attempt to allow for participation by those students.
+The Association will work on a case by case basis with member schools that enroll only one gender to attempt to allow for participation by those students.

 Which KHSAA Bylaws ARE applicable to Archery?